-You’ll also find a few dance and yoga studios, my favourite of which is the Goddess Store, which offers all kinds of classes and workshops like yoga, Bollywood, flamenco, fitness, and more.
-(They also have a cool boutique selling unique bits and bobs).
+You’ll also find a few dance and yoga studios, which offer all kinds of classes and workshops like yoga, Bollywood, flamenco, fitness, and more.

 Although it’s referred to as Downtown Hollywood, it’s really more of a historic arts and entertainment district, since very little of Hollywood’s “business” is there.
 On the third Saturday of every month, you can get a feel for the place with the Downtown Hollywood ArtWalk, where many art galleries and businesses participate offering special art exhibits, live painting, refreshments, and more.